 To power the combustion process, air and fuel enter the intake valve.
 The gases that form as a result exit out of the exhaust valve.

 If the valves get overheated, the valve seal can get worn.
-This can make gas seep out and cause low compression.
+This can make gas seep out and cause no compression in cylinder.

 To find out if you have leaky valves, run the engine and use a compression tester instead of a spark plug.
 Keep an eye on the inlet manifold or exhaust pipe to see if there’s a gas leak.
 Any sounds that indicate a leak will tell you if the valves are bad.